ibexa/documentation-developer/docs/guide/data_migration/data_migration.md

     As of v3.3.3, the `ezmigrationbundle` package has been removed to mitigate this issue.
     It is recommended that you use the default `ibexa/migrations` package to migrate your data.

-## Examples of using migration

-You can find examples of using migrations in [Migration file content](exporting_and_importing_data.md#migration-file-content), and in your project's `vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures` folder.